-For parents, sometimes it can be quite difficult to distinguish when your young athlete requires help with their injury, or even how to interpret their complaints of pain.
+We understand that for parents, it can be quite difficult.
+Difficult to distinguish if and when your young athlete requires help with their injury.
+It can also be hard to interpret their complaints of pain.

 Kids and adolescents aren’t just mini-adults.

 Kids and adolescents have different problems that don’t happen in adults.

 There are different factors involved with these ages , like growth, maturity and hormonal factors that need to be taken into account.
 These make treating your young athlete different to working with adults.

 An accurate diagnosis is vital for young athletes!

 It is important that the diagnosis is accurate.
 A quick Google search and home diagnosis isn’t good enough.

 Your physiotherapist will thoroughly assess your child’s injury.

 They will want to find out about how their injury started, and if there were any specific injuring events.